 The Alumni Office is also working closely with Fulfill, the Foodbank of Monmouth and Ocean Counties, which remains intact and as active as ever.
 The OCC 100 Women Campaign members will be volunteering at Fulfill on June 18, 25, and July 2, 2020, to help prepare crisis boxes for food insecure members of our community.

 - College Relations, in collaboration with Student Life, created the 53rd Commencement program for OCC’s 2020 Virtual Commencement Ceremony.
 The program, along with caps, gowns, stoles, and more, were delivered directly to all graduating students so they were able to take part in the Commencement proceedings on June 16, 2020.
-The 2020 Commencement program can be viewed at online.

 The TV Studio was a key partner in completing the 10 videos required for the Virtual Commencement Ceremony.
 Three ceremonies were produced: Nurses Pinning, Student Awards, and Commencement.
 A video year book was also produced as a lead in to the Commencement Ceremony.
 The yearbook highlights milestones and accomplishments of the College and students during the past year.
 The video will continue to be shown on the College TV station, Ocean TV 20.